calvinfarias/REST-tmplAPI/README.md

 # REST tmplAPI
 This is a REST API template project.
 The only requirement is that it must have an endpoint that inserts an arbitrary `key: value` pair over a request's header.
-It's not clear if it's in the Response's header or in the Request's header, even though it is intuitive to assume the right one is the Response's.
+It's unclear if it's in the Response's header or the Request's header, even though it is intuitive to assume it's the former.

 ### INSTALLING